plabayo/rama/docs/book/src/crate.md

 - `aarch64-apple-ios`
 - `x86_64-apple-ios`

+Other platforms may also work and could already be in active use.
+For example, some organisations use Rama in `no_std` mode to build Windows kernel drivers that work alongside userspace proxies also built with Rama.

 ### Other Platforms

 Please [open a ticket](https://github.com/plabayo/rama/issues) in case you have compatibility issues for your setup/platform.